auraphp/Aura.Filter/README.md

     $filter->addSoftRule('password', $filter::IS, 'strlenMin', 6);
     $filter->addSoftRule('password_confirm', $filter::IS, 'equalToField', 'password');

-    // the data object to be filtered:
+    // the data object to be filtered; could also be an array
     $data = (object) [
         'username' => 'bolivar',
         'password' => 'p@55w0rd',